IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 of that standard.
 This prevents incompatibility of UNF version numbers within a study.

-Manage Studies
+Manage Dataset
 ==================

-You can find all studies that you uploaded to the dataverse, or that were submitted by a Contributor for review.
+You can find all Datasets that you uploaded to the dataverse, or that were submitted by a Contributor for review.
 Giving you access to view, edit, release, or delete studies.